 — NJ Plastic Surgeon (@ThompsonCenter) August 25, 2016

 With the new techniques and equipment, plastic surgery is becoming more accepted.
-The number of men interested in plastic surgery is increasing and older people are looking at ways to change their look to fix something that is bothering them when they look in the mirror.
+The number of men interested in plastic surgery is increasing and older people are looking for ways to change their look to fix something that is bothering them when they look in the mirror.
 What would you change if you could?